-Most schools have shifted to online distance learning, a change that will stay in effect at least through the end of the school year.
-For some, it’s a relief to no longer deal with bullying in the classroom.
+For some, online distance learning, will come as a relief as they no longer deal with bullying in the classroom.
 But the harassment may continue.

 The global situation with COVID-19 has upended most people’s lives.
 Routines have changed and anxiety has skyrocketed.
 People feel like they’ve lost control.
 Sometimes, they lash out.

 Online, people can be very hostile — while remaining totally anonymous.
 Behind a screen, people say and do things they never would in “real life.”
 And others are tempted to pile on.
 As photos, memes, rumors, threats, and other toxic messages spread, harassment goes viral.

 Victims of cyberbullying are overwhelmed by this onslaught of hateful and hurtful content.
 It’s hard to see a way out, because technology is with us 24/7.
 For better or worse, it’s part of everyday life.
 And during COVID-19, tech use is only on the rise.

 When schools close their doors, students have less access to trusted adults like teachers, counselors, and coaches.
 It’s hard for adults to spot the warning signs of cyberbullying, and many victims are afraid to seek help.